Skip to content

 Privacy Policy

-This policy explains what personal data Basetool collects when you visit basetool.ai, why we process it, how long we keep it, and how to exercise your rights.
-Basetool is operated by SC BASETOOL SRL, a Romanian limited liability company, and the processing described below is subject to the EU General Data Protection Regulation (Regulation 2016/679, “GDPR”) and Romanian law no. 190/2018.
+This policy explains what personal data Basetool Labs collects when you visit basetool.ai, why we process it, how long we keep it, and how to exercise your rights.
+Basetool Labs is operated by Basetool Labs SRL, a Romanian limited liability company, and the processing described below is subject to the EU General Data Protection Regulation (Regulation 2016/679, “GDPR”) and Romanian law no. 190/2018.

 1. Data controller

-The controller of your personal data is SC BASETOOL SRL, registered in Romania.
-For any privacy request — access, correction, deletion, objection, or withdrawal of consent — email privacy@basetool.ai.
+The controller of your personal data is Basetool Labs SRL, registered in Romania.
+For any privacy request (access, correction, deletion, objection, or withdrawal of consent), email office@basetool.ai.
 We respond within 30 days, as required by Article 12(3) GDPR.

 2. What we collect, why, and for how long